Utah Festival Opera: Utah High School Musical Theatre Awards

 Beginning in 2011, UFOMT entered into the National High School Musical Theatre Awards program.
 This program is designed to recognize excellence in Musical Theatre in high schools throughout the country.
 During the school year, representatives from UFOMT travel across the state to adjudicate high school productions.
-Nominated schools and artists perform and winners are announced at an awards ceremony, that is Utah's own version of the Tony Awards.
+Nominated schools and artists perform and winners are announced at an awards ceremony.
 The winners of Best Actress and Best Actor are sent to New York City to participate in the National High School Musical Theatre Awards, or the Jimmy's, founded by James L. Neederlander.
 The students make their Broadway debuts at the Minskoff Theatre, current home of The Lion King.

 Awards include: Best Musical, Best Actor, Best Actress, Best Supporting Actor, Best Supporting Actress, Best Cameo, Best Director, Best Choreography, Best Ensemble, Best Orchestra, Best Scenic Design, Best Costume Design, Best Lighting Design, Best Technical Crew, and student awards in Choreography, Costume Design, Set Design and Lighting Design.